 - ↑ Plasma volume → ↓ hematocrit, especially towards the end of pregnancy (30–34th week of gestation) → dilutional anemia (hemoglobin value rarely drops below 11 g/dL)

-- ↑ RBC count (increases from 8–10th week of gestation until the end of pregnancy)
+- ↑ RBC mass (increases from 8–10th week of gestation until the end of pregnancy)

 - ↓ Platelet count